Chad of Mercia

-Chad of Mercia (died 2 March 672) was a prominent 7th-century Anglo-Saxon Catholic monk who became abbot of several monasteries, Bishop of the Northumbrians and subsequently Bishop of the Mercians and Lindsey People.
-He was later canonised as a saint.
+Chad (died 2 March 672) was a prominent 7th-century Anglo-Saxon monk.
+He was an abbot, Bishop of the Northumbrians and then Bishop of the Mercians and Lindsey People.
+After his death he was known as a saint.

-He was the brother of Cedd, also a saint.
-He features strongly in the work of the Venerable Bede and is credited, together with Cedd, with introducing Christianity to the Mercian kingdom.
+He was the brother of Bishop Cedd, also a saint.
+He features strongly in the work of Bede and is credited, together with Bishop Wilfrid of Ripon, with introducing Christianity to the Mercian kingdom.